Collection Development Manual

 Books

-If a title is available in both print and online format, the Library purchases the online version.
+If a title is available in both print and online format, the Library aims to purchase the online version.
 The Library gives preference to the following types of ebooks:

 • web-based